• Skip to main content

 • 100 grams (3⅛ cups) corn flakes

-• flaky sea salt, or Kosher salt, to sprinkle on top
+• flaky sea salt, to sprinkle on top

 INSTRUCTIONS